-Sustainability in teaching
+Sustainability in our teaching

 Programmes in sustainability

 Leiden University offers bachelor’s and master’s degree programmes as well as minors in sustainability.
 The Institute of Environmental Sciences (CML) in particular offers a range of courses, electives and extracurricular opportunities for students who want to learn more about sustainability.
-The University is currently exploring the possibility of expanding its range of programmes and courses in sustainability.

 Bachelor’s degree programmes with a sustainability focus